wp-plugins/contact-form-lite/readme.txt

 Not only does the **Contact Form Lite** take care of the functionality, it can very easily make your form look great too.
 For the more advanced user, you will not be disappointed with the flexibility of the styling features of Contact Form Lite.

 You can have total control of your **form** design and there are plenty layout options so you can take it as far as you like.

+The best thing about **Contact Form** plugin is that you can use multiple forms, which can be inserted into your posts, pages, and widgets.

 > #### **Live Demos**
 > * <a href="http://demo.ghozylab.com/plugins/easy-contact-form-plugin/demo-standart-form/" target="_blank">DEMO - STANDART FORM ( LITE VERSION )</a>